ChiragChauhan4579/Computer-Vision-using-OpenCV/README.md

 * mediapipe

 ## About Project
-* The Handtracker file consists of a class Handdetector
+* The Handtracker file consists of a class Handdetector.
-* The class has two class methods for detecting hands i.e. findHands and for finding the positional landmarks i.e. findPosition
+* The class has two class methods for detecting hands i.e. findHands and for finding the positional landmarks i.e. findPosition.
 * The FingerCounter file contains the module to capture the video through webcam and count the number of fingers.
-The tip ids can be seen in the pic below
+The tip ids can be seen in the pic below.

 ![landmark](https://github.com/ChiragChauhan4579/Computer-Vision-using-OpenCV/blob/main/Hand-Tracking-Projects/hand_landmarks.png)